Mummy: Vladimir Lenin

 During the early 20th century, the Russian movement of Cosmism, as represented by Nikolai Fyodorovich Fyodorov, envisioned scientific resurrection of dead people.
 The idea was so popular that, after Vladimir Lenin's death, Leonid Krasin and Alexander Bogdanov suggested to cryonically preserve his body and brain in order to revive him in the future.
 Necessary equipment was purchased abroad, but for a variety of reasons the plan was not realized.
 Instead his body was embalmed and placed on permanent exhibition in the Lenin Mausoleum in Moscow, where it is displayed to this day.
 The mausoleum itself was modeled by Alexey Shchusev on the Pyramid of Djoser and the Tomb of Cyrus.

 Gottfried Knoche

 In late 19th-century Venezuela, a German-born doctor named Gottfried Knoche conducted experiments in mummification at his laboratory in the forest near La Guaira.
-He developed an embalming fluid (based on an aluminum chloride compound) that mummified corpses without having to remove the internal organs.
+He developed an embalming fluid (based on an aluminium chloride compound) that mummified corpses without having to remove the internal organs.
 The formula for his fluid was never revealed and has not been discovered.
 Most of the several dozen mummies created with the fluid (including himself and his immediate family) have been lost or were severely damaged by vandals and looters.